otero1991/hanoi-school/README.md

 ### 3) Install required packages

 The list of required packages is contained in the file `requirements.txt`.
-To install all of them open a console on the folder where you have the `requirements.txt` file and type `pip install -r requirements.txt`
+To install all of them open a console on the folder where you have the `requirements.txt` file and type `pip install -r requirements.txt`.